Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Alternating Optimization

-which is the reciprocal of the average value of the actual quality indicators (i.e., the product of the power budget and the combined channel gain) for all AirFL users.} \end{corollary}
+which is the reciprocal of the average value of the actual quality indicators (i.e., the product of the power budget and the combined channel gain) for all AirFL users.} \end{proposition}

+\begin{IEEEproof} When the MSE constraint in problem (\ref{receive_problem_rewritten}) is ignored, it reduces into an unconstrained optimization problem: